ryleg/fayalite/doc/Motivations.md

 resolved the way that spark-notebook resolved them.
 Did not want to modify build.sbt yet so I'm using spray.

+#Etymology

-Etymology - Fayalite is a mineral form of iron silicate used in processed form for high voltage high frequency transformers.
+Fayalite is a mineral form of iron silicate used in processed form for high voltage high frequency transformers.
 The analogy with large-scale data transformations should be completely natural.
 The pipeline / DAG approach takes inspiration from https://github.com/ucb-bar/chisel/ and hopes to extend